|

 past couple of years in

-the demand for broadband at sea however, has increased the number of
+the demand for broadband at sea and the pressures in the land-based market have increased the number of

 operators deploying stabilised antenna systems